-In Year 1 candidates will develop integrated literary and linguistic analysis through the study of set texts and anthologies.
-Students will develop their own analytical writing skills and develop their understanding of different language levels as well as exploring the use of language and style in a text.
-Students will produce their own analytical essays based on the study of a range of genres
+In Year 1 candidates will develop integrated literary and linguistic analysis through the study of set texts and the anthology.
+Students will develop their own analytical writing skills and develop their understanding of analytical terminology as well as exploring the use of language and style in a text.
+Students will produce their own writing based on the study of a range of writing genres as well as critically evaluating their own productions.